Sheamus: British independent circuit (2005–2007)

-World Wrestling Entertainment/WWE
+World Wrestling Entertainment/WWE (2006–2026)

-Early appearances and developmental territories (2006–2009)
+Early appearances (2006–2007)

 On 13 November 2006, O'Shaunessy and English wrestler Stu Sanders appeared on the World Wrestling Entertainment (WWE) show Raw at the Manchester Evening News Arena, as part of the security team ejecting D-Generation X (DX) from ringside, only for O'Shaunessy to later receive a Pedigree from Triple H. The following day, he and Drew Galloway had a tryout match against each other.
 In April 2007, he received another set of tryout matches in Milan and London against Galloway, as well as Sanders, WWE talent Jimmy Wang Yang, and Monster Factory alumnus Domino.
 This led to an offer and signing of a developmental contract with WWE, at which point he relocated to the United States.

+Florida Championship Wrestling (2007–2008)

 Sheamus lost the Florida Heavyweight Championship to Eric Escobar, who is seen here in an armbar.

 O'Shaunessy debuted for the WWE developmental territory Florida Championship Wrestling (FCW) on 2 October in a double-debut match with a win over Bryan Kelly.
-While wrestling regularly, he was not part of any long feuds but did wrestle with a number of short-term tag teams alongside Hade Vansen and Jake Hager before teaming with Kafu (and managed by Dave Taylor) in the tournament to crown the inaugural FCW Florida Tag Team Champions.
+While wrestling regularly, he was not part of any long feuds but did wrestle with several short-term tag teams alongside Hade Vansen and Jake Hager before teaming with Kafu (and managed by Dave Taylor) in the tournament to crown the inaugural FCW Florida Tag Team Champions.
 They advanced past the first round after defeating The British Lions ("Thee Superstar" Christopher Gray and "The Rascal" Tommy Taylor), but lost to Brad Allen and Nick Nemeth in the second round.

 By September, O'Shaunessy had focused his attention on singles competition and wrestled his way to the top of the card, successfully defeating former partner Hager for the Florida Heavyweight Championship.
-He defended the title against Hager on 23 October and took on a number of competitors, with Eric Escobar and Joe Hennig consistently earning themselves into contention.
+He defended the title against Hager on 23 October and took on several competitors, with Eric Escobar and Joe Hennig consistently earning themselves into contention.
 Eventually, on 11 December, O'Shaunessy lost the title to Escobar in a four-way match also involving Hennig and Drew McIntyre (formerly Drew Galloway).

 O'Shaunessy spent 2009 continuing to chase gold, earning two shots in January and February at the Florida Tag Team Champions Johnny Curtis and Tyler Reks, but he and Ryback were unsuccessful in both attempts.
 In March, he challenged the two for the titles again, this time with McIntyre as his partner, but could not defeat them, nor could he defeat McIntyre for the Florida Heavyweight Championship the following month.
 He received a series of chances throughout the rest of the year, but could not win any more titles before being called up to WWE television, unsuccessfully challenging Justin Angel for the Florida Heavyweight Championship in November.

 On 22 July 2008, O'Shaunessy worked a dark match at a SmackDown taping, losing to R-Truth.
 The following year in May, O'Shaunessy began appearing at the Raw brand's house shows, and on both 8 and 9 May, he defeated Jamie Noble, along with another dark match victory over Noble before an episode of Raw.